mspass-team/mspass/docs/source/user_manual/memory_management.rst

 memory management is the MongoDB database.
 If an algorithm applied to a dataset is memory intensive one question to consider is if there is a solution using MongoDB?
 The example immediately above is an example;
-running :code:`BundleSeedGroup`.
+running the lower-level :code:`BundleSeedGroup` could, in principle, be used to break the problem into smaller chunks.
 With the right incantation sent to MongoDB that algorithm is likely a good alternative way to create `Seismogram` objects from single station groups of `TimeSeries` objects.